rodrigo-alves-webdev/studio-online/README.md

 If you'd like to collaborate or propose an idea, feel free to open an issue.

+---

-🧪 Roadmap – MVP v1
+## 🧪 Roadmap – MVP v1

+Here's what's planned for our MVP release:

- Social login with Google and Facebook
+- ✅ 🔐 **Social login** with Google and Facebook

- Supabase integration

- Project dashboard (create/edit/delete/load)
+- ✅ 🧰 **Supabase integration** for auth, database and realtime
+- 🚧 🗂️ **Project dashboard** — create, edit, delete, and load music projects

- Audio & MIDI track creation
+- 🚧 🎹 **Audio & MIDI track creation** — add instruments, loops, and sequences

- Realtime collaboration between users

- Export track as MP3/WAV

- Community sharing & feedback

- Onboarding experience for new users

-🎶 Create.
-Collaborate.
-Publish.
-Welcome to the new era of music production.
+- 🔜 🤝 **Realtime collaboration** — invite friends and produce music together
+- 🔜 📤 **Export to MP3/WAV** — download your full mix
+- 🔜 🌍 **Community sharing & feedback** — publish tracks, get likes and comments
+- 🔜 🚀 **Onboarding experience** — guided first project and tooltips for beginners

+---

 ## 🧙 About the Creator

 Created with ❤️ by Rodrigo Alves, a passionate full-stack dev, musician, and storyteller building tools to empower creatives around the world.

 Follow me on [GitHub](https://github.com/rodrigo-alves-webdev), [YouTube](https://www.youtube.com), or [Instagram](https://www.instagram.com).

+---

 ## 📄 License